ruanyf/webpack-demos/README.md

 `require('bundle-loader!./a.js')` tells Webpack to load `a.js` from another chunk.

-Now Webpack will build `main.js` into `bundle.js`, and `a.js` into `1.bundle.js`.
+Now Webpack will build `main.js` into `bundle.js`, and `a.js` into `0.bundle.js`.

 ## Demo12: Common chunk ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo12))

-When multi scripts have common chunks, you can extract the common part into a separate file with CommonsChunkPlugin.
+When multi scripts have common chunks, you can extract the common part into a separate file with [CommonsChunkPlugin](https://webpack.js.org/plugins/commons-chunk-plugin/), which is useful for browser caching and saving bandwidth.

 ```javascript
 // main1.jsx